Bhart97/CDE-project/module/part b/README.md

 Policies:
 - Group is created for current users.
 - Group is given permission to programmatic tools and AWS CLI.
-- Group is given permission to tagged resources for R/W EC2 and S3?
+- Group is given permission to manage tagged resources for R/W EC2 and S3?
+- Group is given permission to READ-only roles.
 - Group is given permission to READ-only VPC.
-- Group is given permission to use CloudFormation.
+- Group is given permission to manage CloudFormation.
-- Group is given permission to use AWS Lambda Functions.
+- Group is given permission to manage AWS Lambda Functions.
+- Group is given permission to manage Amazon RDS.

 Roles:
 - EC2 instances are given permission to communicate with S3 services.